1761 - Russian campaign in Pomerania

 Furthermore, two other Prussian units were on their way to reinforce Courbières: II./IR2 Kanitz (1 bn) and DR7 Plettenberg Dragoons (5 sqns).

 On February 11, these Prussian forces reached Colberg.
 Tottleben now pursued by Werner retreated towards Stolpe.

 On February 28, both commanders made a truce, committing themselves not to cross the Wipper river before May 27.

 After the truce, prisoners of war were exchanged.
 Furthermore the following Prussian units were sent back to Stettin:

 - Grenadier Battalion Ingersleben (1 bn)

 Preparations for the siege

 The Prussians employed the month of May for collecting food supplies, fodder and ammunition for Colberg.
-For their part, the Russians organized magazines in Konitz (today Chojnice) and Friedland.
+For their part, the Russians organized magazines in Konitz (present-day Chojnice) and Markisch Friedland.
 They wanted to make themselves master of the fortress of Colberg to dispose of a base of operation which they could supply by sea.

 On May 18, the corps of the Prince of Württemberg set out from Stettin, this corps consisted of:

 - I./IR2 Kanitz (1 bn)